 The water source is groundwater found in glacial materials.
-Two 12-inch wells provide the pumping capacity for this water system (Water System Serial Number [WSSN] 7061).
-At this time, EGLE has determined the susceptibility for this water system as "low."
+Eleven wells (one 6-inch, three 8-inch, and seven 12-inch) provide the pumping capacity for this well water supply system (Water System Serial Number [WSSN] 5138).
 We are pleased to report that your drinking water is safe and meets Federal and State requirements.
 If you have questions about this report, or your water utility, please contact your WRC representative, Kathryn DiCea, at wrcwater@oakgov.com or 248-452-9158.
 We want our valued customers to be informed about their water utility.
+Please contact Supervisor Jack Curtis, through Oxford Township at 248-628-9787, for water and sewer meeting dates.

-A Wellhead Protection Program is designed to protect the public ground water supply system from potential sources of contamination.
+A Wellhead Protection Program is designed to protect the public ground water system from potential sources of contamination.
 Protection includes identifying the area that contributes ground water to the well (delineation) and developing methods to manage the area to minimize the threat to the water supply.
-Highland Township has developed a Wellhead Protection Program; additional information is available under Services at www.highlandtwp.net.
-The map below shows the delineated areas.
+Oxford Township and Oxford Village have developed a Wellhead Protection Program.
+The map below shows the delineated wellhead protection area.
+A source water assessment has been completed by the Department of Environment, Great Lakes, and Energy (EGLE).
+Please contact Oxford Township for additional information.